-Kendall Square is the center of our innovation economy and continues to evolve and change rapidly.
-The area is becoming more active and mixed-use, with growing ground floor retail, streetscape improvements, redeveloped open spaces and the construction of new residential buildings and office/R&D space.
+Kendall Square is the center of Cambridge's innovation economy and continues to evolve rapidly.
+The district is becoming more active and mixed-use, with growing ground floor retail, streetscape improvements, redeveloped open spaces and the construction of new residential buildings and office/R&D space.
 The CRA has been instrumental in the transformation of Kendall Square since the 1960's with the adoption of the Kendall Square Urban Renewal Plan (KSURP).
 A brief history of the urban renewal plan can be found here.
-Below highlights current and planned projects in the area.
+Below highlights current and planned projects in the KSURP area.

 - Approved Infill Development Concept Plan - February 2017

 - Approved 145 Broadway Schematic Plan - February 2017